wso2/docs-mi/en/docs/reference/synapse-properties/synapse-expressions.md

 ### Accessing properties

-Properties scoped to Synapse or Axis2 can be retrieved using the properties or props (shortened) prefix
+Properties scoped to Synapse or Axis2 can be retrieved using the `properties` or `props` (shortened) prefix.
 ```
 props.synapse.propertyName
 properties.axis2.propertyName